 After a warm afternoon exploring the castle, we followed up on another recommendation and found outselves admiring the view from Portas do Sol, which has a stunning terrace giving wonderful views.
 The pintxos were a bit unexciting – sun-dried tomato, mozzarella and cured meat not being a challenging combo – but the salt cod and chick pea salad came much closer to the mark.
 Neither dish could be called a disappointment though in this environment.

-After a short train journey, we made it to the legendary Pasteis de Belem to get our hands on some delicious locally baked custard tarts.
+After a short train journey, we made it to the legendary Pasteis de Belem (essential when visiting Lisbon) to get our hands on some delicious locally baked custard tarts.
 We’d been lucky enough to get a tip from a seasoned traveller, so casually strolled past the massive queue (this place knocks out over 15,000 tarts a day) to take a seat inside for table service.
 The tarts were predictably fantastic, though, it must be said, not life-changingly improved from those available back at Time Out.

 The final highlight came from Bonjardim Chicken.
 This place doesn’t make any fuss; it just gets on with serving shed loads of rotisserie chicken and spicy peri peri sauce for you to brush on yourself.
 A whole chicken, fries and a drink each came in at under thirty Euro for two and was the epitome of a single dish honed to perfection.
 Just don’t assume the bread rolls are complimentary – you’ll be charged if you tuck in.